Stay moving despite osteoarthritis by learning safe joint movements, setting your home up for easy access and embracing gentle movement exercises.

 Exercise helps the whole body

-“Studies have also shown the closer you are to ideal body weight, the better your hip and knee will feel if you have osteoarthritis in those joints,” said Paul Rummo, DO, a sports medicine orthopedist.
-He recommends frequent low-impact aerobic exercise to patients with osteoarthritis – walking, biking, using an elliptical trainer, swimming, water aerobics and/or a rowing machine.
+“Studies have also shown the closer you are to ideal body weight, the better your hip and knee will feel if you have osteoarthritis in those joints,” said Dr. Paul Rummo, a sports medicine orthopedist with Vanderbilt Orthopaedics.
+He recommends frequent low-impact aerobic exercise to patients with osteoarthritis: walking, biking, using an elliptical trainer, swimming, water aerobics and/or a rowing machine.

 “Exercises like yoga and tai chi can help improve balance, posture and coordination and can reduce falls,” Rummo said.